azzarip/food-explorers/content/emails/Adventures/Paris/FromMilanoToParis.md

 I called this trip **Petit Paris**, because it will not revolve around aristocratic, ultra-formal _Haute Cuisine_.

-Instead, I want to take you into the heart of the city's most lively and authentic bistrots—where locals gather, where history meets innovation, and where the true essence of Parisian dining comes to life.
+Instead, I want to take you into the heart of the city's most lively and authentic bistrots, where locals gather, where chef innovate their cuisine, and where the true essence of Parisian dining comes to life.

 ## What is a Bistrot Exactly?

 The word Bistrot is used all over Europe to **indicate a small restaurant with a few seats**, in a cozy setting.

 Is it the same in Paris?
-Yes but is also something more.
+Yes, but is also something more.

-It’s **not about fine dining or extravagant dishes**; it’s about simplicity, quality, and atmosphere.
+It’s **not about fancy dining or extravagant dishes**; it’s about simplicity, quality, and atmosphere.
 A true bistrot is warm, unpretentious, and deeply rooted in daily life.

 The menu is often handwritten on a chalkboard, changing daily based on what’s fresh and in season.

 What matters most is that the food is flavorful, and deeply satisfying.

-That is also why I called this trip **Petit Paris**, I will bring you into the **heart of the city**, not just as a tourist, but to experience the more daily life and daily food of Paris like the Parisians do.
+That is also why I called this trip **Petit Paris**, I will bring you into the **life of Paris**, not just as a tourist, but to experience the more daily life and daily food of Paris like the Parisians do.

-I want to help you discover the “_smaller_” cuisine, less aristocratic, but no less delicious or important.
+I want to help you discover the “_smaller_” cuisine, less formal, but no less delicious or important.

 Paris is so imbued in the culture of Bistrot, that a french food critic named this new cuisine wave: "**_Bistronomie_**".

-## A Bistrot Menu is not a endless book

-Contrary to our Milano Adventure, where we had many starts that lead to a final main dishes, in Paris will be different.

-Simply three dishes: one entrée, one plat, one dessert.
-(The Dessert is included!)

-A bistrot menu is not a book with endless pages of choices, often it does not even exist in printed version.

-You may get a chalkboard with the items written on it, or simply a freshly printed paper with the selection of the day.

-Each bite tells a story of the season, of the market’s freshest finds, of a chef’s inspiration in that very moment.

-**You choose the menu** depending on what the kitchen and the market offers that day.

-You usually have 1-2 Meat dishes, 1 Fish dish, and 1 Vegetarian option (usually with cheese).

-# Paris is waiting for you

-For you joining the trip of Milano I have a special offer that will only last for these two coming weeks!

-Click here below to see the program and invite for this next adventure together:

-{% include 'button' with { 'text': 'To the Petit Paris Adventure', 'action': 'click', 'style': 'primary' } %}

-Paris is calling!

-Don't let this adventure wait.
+### To dive deep into the program of this weekend

+In the coming days, you’ll receive a few emails with more details about our plans for these days in October.

+This time I scheduled them correctly! :P (hope)

-Have a nice trip home,
+Have a nice start of the week,

 Marco

 ---

-If you are not interested at all, you can just [click here](/cancel) to stop receiveing future emails about Paris.
+If you are not interested at all, you can just [click here](/cancel) to stop receiving future emails about Paris.